nihil39/Various_projects/Draw_voronoi_cell/readme.md

-This function draw a Voronoi cell given its id and a container object from the [tess](https://github.com/wackywendell/tess) library.
+This function draws a Voronoi cell given its id and a container object from the [tess](https://github.com/wackywendell/tess) library.
 It can also draw cell neighbours and normals to the cell faces, as they are provided by the library.

 This is an example plot:
 ![Tux, the Linux mascot](./voronoi_plot_example.png)